-The University Libraries is pleased to announce trial access to the following digital resources.
-We would like your feedback about the importance of these resources for your research and teaching.
-For more information, please click on a link below.
+We are pleased to announce trial access to the following digital resources.
+Please send your feedback about the importance of these resources for your research and teaching.

 A collection of datasets that support the teaching of quantitative and qualitative analytical methods in the social sciences.
 These are datasets from larger national and international data sources that have been reduced in size and complexity for teaching and self-study purposes.
 Please send your feedback on this database to Mary Feeney.